ianbollinger/purescript-style-guide/purescript-style.md

 ### 2.4.
 Do not use all capitals for acronyms

-Only the first letter of an acronym should be capitalized.
+Acronyms should be capitalized like any other word.

 #### Examples

-Write `HtmlParser` instead of `HTMLParser`.
+* `HtmlParser`
+* `rgbToHsl`

 #### Rationale

 Names containing adjacent capitals that belong to separate words may hinder readability.
+Additionally, since function names must begin with a lower case letter, fully capitalizing all acronyms can be impossible.

 #### Exceptions